Years of Lead (Italy): Origin of the name

-The term's origin possibly came as a reference to the number of shootings during the period, or a popular 1981 German film Marianne and Juliane, released in Italy as Anni di piombo, which centered on the lives of two members of the West German militant far-left group Red Army Faction which had gained notoriety during the same period.
+The term's origin possibly came as a reference to the number of shootings during the period, or a popular 1981 German film, called Marianne and Juliane in English after the main characters, but released in Italy as Anni di piombo, close to the original title, Die bleierne Zeit (The Leaden Time), which refers to the 1950s in West Germany which were perceived as conservative and suppressive by a future female terrorist.
+After her West German far-left militant group Red Army Faction (RAF) gained notoriety during the 1970s, kidnapping and killing dozens, its leaders died in 1977 in prison.
+Their Italian counterpart, the Red Brigades, copied one of RAF's 1977 German Autumn crimes in the 1978 kidnapping and murder of Aldo Moro.